 Each writer finds their voice, or their particular style of writing emerges with each piece they write.
-Your perspective may be expository, descriptive, persuasive or narrative writing.
-Becoming familiar with these four styles will help you develop your writing talents; however, all four types or categories can use alliteration.
+Your perspective may be expository, descriptive, persuasive, or narrative essay.
+Become familiar with these four styles as they will help you develop your writing talents; however, all four types or categories can use alliteration.

 Think it’s only desperate or amateur writers who use literary devices?
 No, we’ve all read or studied many authors who have effectively used alliteration in their titles.
 Goodreads gives us the top 100 titles, but here are some examples.

 - Love’s Labors Lost

 - Of Mice and Men

 - Pride and Prejudice

 - Tinker, Tailor, Soldier, Spy